itkin/proselytism/README.md

 Document converter, text and image extractor using OpenOffice headless server, pdf_tools and net_pbm

+## Note

+This gem has been originally written for as a RoR 3.2 engine running on Ruby 1.8.7.
+It should be framework agnostic and has been tested on Ubuntu and MacOSX.

+Due to its dependency to system_timer it doesn't work with ruby 1.9.x

 ## Installation

 Install the required external librairies :